hmonroe/guiguts/README.txt

 description of new features and bug fixes in Version 1.0.0.
 Detailed release notes for subsequent versions will be added below.

-guiguts-win-epub-1.0.nn.zip is the best download for Windows users.
+guiguts-win-1.0.nn.zip is the best download for Windows users.
 It includes guiguts.pl and supporting files and helper applications including those for working with RST and PGTEI files.
-It should work out of the box by running guiguts.bat (it includes copies of perl and Python languages). guiguts-win-1.0.nn.zip does not include support for RST and PGTEI or Python. guiguts-1.0.nn.zip is a stripped down version for those who have all the helper applications or are upgrading or who use operating systems other than Windows.
+It should work out of the box by running guiguts.bat (it includes copies of perl and Python languages). guiguts-mac-1.0.nn should also work out of the box for Mac users. guiguts-1.0.nn.zip is a stripped down version for those who have all the helper applications or are upgrading or who use operating systems other than Windows/Mac.

 Version 1.0.5.
 Added a rudimentary check of whether HTML is "Epub friendly".
 Changed <p> css in headerdefault.txt to work better on mobi devices: